-Map of the Month: GfK Purchasing Power in Germany, Austria and Switzerland 2021
+Map of the Month: GfK Purchasing Power Germany, Austria, Switzerland 2023

 The map may be freely distributed and reproduced if the following attribution is included: "Illustration: GfK".

 Further insights into GfK's market data offering can be found here.